1. Application may be submitted either in writing, or in video (film) format. For further details see points 4 and 5, below.

 - A public library is a library that is open to the general public, and which makes all kinds of knowledge and information available.
 The main source of funding is local/regional/national government.

-- A community library is a library which is primarily supported by community contributions, and which makes all kinds of knowledge and information available to the community.
+- A community library is a library which is primarily supported by community contributions, and which makes all kinds of knowledge and information available.

 No, they are not.
-Past and present EIFL-PLIP grantee libraries may not apply for an Innovation Award for the EIFL-PLIP-funded service, even if the grant contract period is over.
+Past and present EIFL-PLIP grantee libraries may not apply for an Innovation Award for the EIFL-PLIP-funded training programme even if the grant contract period is over.

-However, libraries that have received funding from EIFL-PLIP may submit an application for any service or services not funded by EIFL-PLIP that are qualified for the award category.
+However, libraries that have received funding from EIFL-PLIP may submit an application for any training programmes not funded by EIFL-PLIP that are qualified for the award category.

-We will not consider innovative library services that (1) only offer free public access to computers and the internet; 2) only offer ICT skills training; 3) only provide access to digital libraries or other resources.
+We will not consider services that only offer free public access to computers and the internet.